kordless/EvolveMCP/contrib_tools/imaging/gnosis-forge-ffmpeg/README.md

 ## What This Is

-A Docker container that runs FFmpeg locally, designed to work seamlessly with Claude Desktop and EvolveMCP.
+A Docker container that runs FFmpeg locally, designed to work seamlessly with Claude Desktop and [Gnosis Evolve](https://github.com/kordless/EvolveMCP).

 **For Claude Desktop users:** Start the container in your working directory, and Claude can process your images/videos directly using natural language.